mbosselut/IMP-fitness-app-server/README.md

 ## Set-up

 The back-end can be ran locally (port 4000 is currently selected), but is also deployed online at https://radiant-ocean-32463.herokuapp.com/
-The server needs an empty PostgeSQL database running on port 5432 and with the password 'secret'.
+The server needs an empty PostgreSQL docker container running on port 5432 and with the password 'secret'.

 Local installation and setup through `git clone`, `npm install`, `node index.js`.
 The seeds.js file (currently commented out in index.js) will create a new user, a 21-day calendar and 5 different workouts on a new database.